-- a) to ratify and implement, with [high priority], the MARPOL Convention and its six annexes, to ensure their transposition into national law, placing special emphasis on revised Annex V (Regulations for the prevention of pollution by garbage from ships) and Annex VI (Regulations for the prevention of air pollution from ships) as amended, and to co-operate through REMPEC to ensure full compliance with its provisions; - b) to ratify and implement, with [high priority], other IMO relevant international conventions and to ensure their transposition into national law by the same time and full compliance with their provisions, in particular, but not limited to: - the 2001 International Convention on the Control of Harmful Anti-fouling Systems on Ships; - ii) the International Convention for the Control and Management of Ships' Ballast Water and sediments, 2004, including its associated Guidelines and other related recommendations, in coordination with the implementation of the Mediterranean Strategy on Ships' Ballast Water Management; - iii) the Hong Kong International Convention for the Safe and Environmentally Sound Recycling of Ships, 2009; - iv) the 1992 International Convention on Civil Liability for Oil Pollution Damage; - v) the 2001 International Convention on Civil Liability for Bunker Oil Pollution Damage;
+- a) to ratify and implement, with high priority, the MARPOL Convention and its six annexes, to ensure their transposition into national law, placing special emphasis on revised Annex V (Regulations for the prevention of pollution by garbage from ships) and Annex VI (Regulations for the prevention of air pollution from ships) as amended, and to co-operate through REMPEC to ensure full compliance with its provisions; - b) to ratify and implement, with high priority, other IMO relevant international conventions and to ensure their transposition into national law by the same time and full compliance with their provisions, in particular, but not limited to: - the 2001 International Convention on the Control of Harmful Anti-fouling Systems on Ships; - ii) the International Convention for the Control and Management of Ships' Ballast Water and sediments, 2004, including its associated Guidelines and other related recommendations, in coordination with the implementation of the Mediterranean Strategy on Ships' Ballast Water Management; - the Hong Kong International Convention for the Safe and Environmentally Sound Recycling of Ships, 2009; - iv) the 1992 International Convention on Civil Liability for Oil Pollution Damage; - v) the 2001 International Convention on Civil Liability for Bunker Oil Pollution Damage; - vi) the 1992 International Fund for Compensation for Oil Pollution Damage;

-- vi) the 1992 International Fund for Compensation for Oil Pollution Damage; - vii) the 2003 Protocol on the Establishment of a Supplementary Fund for Oil Pollution Damage; - viii) the 2010 Protocol to the International Convention on Liability and Compensation for Damage in Connection with the Carriage of Hazardous and Noxious Substances by Sea, 1996; - ix) the 2007 Nairobi International Convention on the Removal of Wrecks; - x) the 1990 International Convention on Oil Pollution Preparedness, Response and Co-operation (OPRC 90 Convention) and its 2000 Protocol on Preparedness, Response and Co-operation to pollution incidents by Hazardous Substances (2000 OPRC-HNS Protocol).
+- vii) the 2003 Protocol on the Establishment of a Supplementary Fund for Oil Pollution Damage; - viii) the 2010 Protocol to the International Convention on Liability and Compensation for Damage in Connection with the Carriage of Hazardous and Noxious Substances by Sea, 1996; - ix) the 2007 Nairobi International Convention on the Removal of Wrecks; - x) the 1990 International Convention on Oil Pollution Preparedness, Response and Co-operation (OPRC 90 Convention) and its 2000 Protocol on Preparedness, Response and Co-operation to pollution incidents by Hazardous Substances (2000 OPRC-HNS Protocol); and - xi) the 1996 London Protocol on Prevention of Pollution by Dumping of Wastes and Other Matter2.

-- c) to provide Mediterranean coastal States, which so request, with advice and assistance in order to meet the priorities set forth in sub-paragraphs (a) and (b) above; - d) to assist Mediterranean coastal States, which so request, in their efforts to ratify and implement the International Convention for the Control and Management of Ships' Ballast Water and sediments, 2004, in conjunction with the implementation of the Mediterranean Strategy on Ships' Ballast Water Management and of the Globallast Partnerships Project in the Mediterranean in collaboration with the Regional Activity Centre for Specially Protected Areas (RAC/SPA); - e) to explore the possibility of drawing assistance for the above purposes under the IMO Integrated Technical Co-operation Programme.
+- c) to provide Mediterranean coastal States, which so request, with advice and assistance in order to meet the priorities set forth in sub-paragraphs (a) and (b) above; - d) to assist Mediterranean coastal States, which so request, in their efforts to ratify and implement the International Convention for the Control and Management of Ships' Ballast Water and sediments, 2004, in conjunction with the implementation of the Mediterranean Strategy on Ships' Ballast Water Management and of the GloBallast Partnerships Project in the Mediterranean in collaboration with the Regional Activity Centre for Specially Protected Areas (RAC/SPA); and - e) to explore the possibility of drawing assistance for the above purposes under the IMO Integrated Technical Co-operation Programme.